cloud-gov/cg-dashboard/README.md

 - Unable to create an account still?
 Troubleshoot [here](https://docs.cloudfoundry.org/adminguide/uaa-user-management.html#creating-admin-users)

 ### Set the environment variables
 If you are testing locally, export these variables.
-If you are deploying to cloud foundry, modify the manifest.yml
+If you are deploying to cloud foundry, modify the `manifest.yml`
+- `GOPATH`: The absolute path to your project root.
+If you followed the cloning instructions above, this path should end with `cg-deck-ws`
 - `CONSOLE_CLIENT_ID`: Registered client id with UAA.
 - `CONSOLE_CLIENT_SECRET`: The client secret.
 - `CONSOLE_HOSTNAME`: The URL of the service itself.